We found 6 urologists who accept Silver Compass Balanced HSA 3000 near Irving, TX.

 Clinical interests: Urinary Incontinence, Vaginal Prolapse

-Dr. Keith Bloom is an urology (urinary tract disease) specialist.
-Clinical interests for Dr. Bloom include erectile dysfunction (impotence), laparoscopic surgery, and vasectomy.
-The average patient rating for Dr. Bloom is 3.5 stars out of 5.
-He honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and more.
-He is a graduate of Loyola University Chicago, Stritch School of Medicine.
-Dr. Bloom is affiliated with Baylor Scott & White Health.
+Dr. Keith Bloom works as an urologist in Irving, TX.
+Dr. Bloom is a graduate of Loyola University Chicago, Stritch School of Medicine.
+Areas of expertise for Dr. Bloom include erectile dysfunction (impotence), laparoscopic surgery, and vasectomy.
+Patient ratings for Dr. Bloom average 3.5 stars out of 5.
+Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Bloom honors.
+He is affiliated with Baylor Scott & White Health.

 Clinical interests: Urinary Stones, Erectile Dysfunction, Vasectomy, Laparoscopic Surgery, Urologic Surgery